eight04/linkify-plus-plus/README.md

 This extension can be installed on Chrome.
 However, it is not hosted on Chrome Webstore.
 You have to download the source code and [load the extension as an unpacked extension](https://developer.chrome.com/extensions/getstarted#manifest).

-1. Download and extract the [ZIP file](https://github.com/eight04/linkify-plus-plus/archive/master.zip).
+1. Go to [release page](https://github.com/eight04/linkify-plus-plus/releases), download and extract the ZIP file.
 2. Navigate to `chrome://extensions/`.
 3. Enable "Developer mode".
-4. Click "LOAD UNPACKED" button and select the `extension` folder that is previously extracted.
+4. Click "LOAD UNPACKED" button and select the folder containing `manifest.json` that is previously extracted.

 Testcase
 --------